Thevaibhavgarg/Greeting/README.md

 # Greeting
- It is an app thatgive you Greeting  on Happy New Year!
+ It is an app that give you Greeting  on Happy New Year!